We use cookies to collect anonymous data to help us improve your site browsing experience.

 Jurors normally take their place in a jury box in a courtroom to participate in court proceedings.
 Due to the Covid-19 pandemic a separate remote jury centre was established, which makes sure that the jury can all physically distance while hearing evidence and taking part in deliberations about the case.

-Some jurors cited to appear for a High Court or Sheriff Court Solemn trial will continue to attend remote jury centres for the time being.
+Some jurors cited to appear for a High Court trial will continue to attend remote jury centres for the time being.

 Jurors view the trial proceedings live on screen with all other trial participants attending the courtroom.